This FAQ will answer your most burning questions about DevOps.

 - The design team provides planning.

-- The developers’ team develops new code daily.
+- The DevOps engineers’ team develops new code daily.

 - The code is automatically tested.
-After successful testing, the code is deployed for a small group of users (staging environment).
+After successful testing, the code is deployed for a small group of users (Staging or Testing environment).

 - If the code is stable, it’s deployed for the remaining users.
 If bugs are found, they’re quickly rectified.